KjetilIN/Java-ThreadSafeQueue/Q1andQ2.md

 Checking the sets, we see that we conclude that they do intervene with each other.
 In the `find(d)` routine the statement `i:= head` we assign a critical reference. `head` is reassigned by the `delfront()` process.
 This means that the `find(d)` routine does not satisfy the amo-property.
 Thus we can conclude that these two can not run concurrently.

+For example `find(d)` looking a list with one node, then the result of `find(d)` could either be null or the one node.
+It can therefor not run concurrently.

 ### Insert & Delfront

 For `insert(d)` and `delfront()` routines, we check each set: